kg4zow/mdbook-template/README.md

 The "**TL;DR**" section at the top of this document walks through how to start a new book from this repo.

-It's easier to direct you there, than it is to try and maintain two sets of directions for the same thing.
+It's easier to direct you there, than it is to try and maintain two sets of directions for the same process.

 # Working on your book

 My normal workflow looks like this:

+#### Start work

 ```
 $ cd ~/git/newbook/